Ratnet/Bytecoin-Faucet/INSTALLATION.md

 ./simplewallet --wallet-file=wallet.bin --pass=password --rpc-bind-port=8070 --rpc-bind-ip=127.0.0.1
 ```

-Note: Run this command after you already created a wallet.
+Note: Run this command after you already created a wallet with simplewallet commands.

+* wallet.bin needs to be the wallet file name that you enter when you created your wallet.
+* password needs to be the password to open your wallet
+* rpc-bind-port and rpc-bind-ip can be changed if so, you need to edit index.php and request.php (Please don't edit, as you may end opening the wallet rpc to the public)

 And bytecoin daemon as this: